Pence heads to Louisiana amid renewed surge in virus cases

 Pence heads to Louisiana amid renewed surge in virus casesNew

 BATON ROUGE, La.
-(AP) — Vice President Mike Pence is heading to Louisiana amid the state’s reemergence as one of the nation’s hot spots for the coronavirus only months after seeming to contain its outbreak.
-The Republican vice president was scheduled to meet Tuesday with Democratic Gov. John Bel Edwards, members of the congressional delegation and state health officials to talk about Louisiana’s response to the COVID-19 disease.
-Pence’s visit comes as Louisiana’s confirmed virus cases, percentage of positive tests and COVID-19 patient hospitalization rates are surging.
-Edwards enacted a statewide mask mandate for people ages 8 and older that took effect Monday and returned bars to take-out and delivery only.
+(AP) — Vice President Mike Pence is visiting Louisiana just as the state is re-emerging as a national hot spot for the coronavirus.
+He met Tuesday with Gov. John Bel Edwards, members of the congressional delegation and state health officials to talk about Louisiana’s response to the pandemic.
+One person he won’t see is state Attorney General Jeff Landry, who tested positive ahead of the Pence visit and is in quarantine.
+Louisiana’s confirmed caseload is growing fast, and its infection and hospitalization rates are surging.
+Edwards enacted a statewide mask mandate for people 8 and older that took effect Monday and bars are back to take-out and delivery only.